asty8926/alphabettonumber/README.md

-# Alphabet to Number Converter
+# Words to Pin Code

 ## Convert words' characters into their position in the alphabet.